School of Mathematical Sciences

 information security being two well known examples).

-A University Research Centre and the research arm of the Discipline of Pure Mathematics in the School of Mathematical Sciences, the Institute for Geometry and its Applications (IGA) was founded on the 7th of November 1996, in recognition of the strong group of researchers in geometry and its applications at Adelaide, with its inaugural director being Professor Michael Eastwood (Federation Fellow, MSI, ANU).
+A University Research Centre and the research arm of the Discipline of Pure Mathematics in the School of Mathematical Sciences, the Institute for Geometry and its Applications (IGA) was founded on the 7th of November 1996, in recognition of the strong group of researchers in geometry and its applications at Adelaide, with its inaugural director being Professor Michael Eastwood (Adelaide).
 The IGA organises symposia, workshops, instructional schools and regular seminars.
 The IGA also provides collaborative opportunities to promote research in geometry.
 The IGA staff are currently researching in a wide range of subjects in the area of geometry including differential, finite, complex, non-commutative and algebraic geometry together with geometric topics in mathematical physics including quantum theory, topological phases of matter, string theory; geometric analysis; index theory; K-theory; moduli spaces; category theory; information security and representation theory.
 The IGA has recently been recognized as being one of the University's Research Expertise and Strengths in the fundamental disciplines.well above world standard as well as (joint) top ranking in the nation.
 For the ERA rankings within the university, see here

 Email IGA web person